CTA Train Tracker Estimated Arrivals: Notes & Help

 In some cases, scheduled arrivals don't provide a specific destination, but a general direction.
 Once a train leaves and is in service, however, more information, such as specific run number and destination will be shown on its "live" predictions.

-The latest version of the Train Tracker beta now shows up to two scheduled arrivals, while service is running, for every place a train stops.
+The latest version of the Train Tracker now shows up to two scheduled arrivals, while service is running, for every place a train stops.